 Standards come from more than one location.
-They are relate to your goals, values, purpose, motivation, virtues, and vices.
+They are related to your goals, values, purpose, motivation, virtues, and vices.

-Each of these elements contribute to your standards being unique.
+Each of these elements contributes to your standards being unique.
 No other individual has the same standards as you.

 Do not feel the pressure to conform to someone else’s ideals if they do not align with yours.

 Your mission is a key driver of behaviors.
 Each act you take either contributes to your overall goals, or it does not.

 When you try to set your standards, consider how they may affect your overall purpose.
 If you set high standards that align with your purpose, you may find your goals easier to achieve.

 If you set your standards too low, however, they may cause you to lose sight of your mission.
 Before drafting your standards, consider making your purpose clear.